idris-lang/Idris2/CONTRIBUTING.md

     as interface hierarchies - and while you may not agree with the way it looks, by and large these decisions have already been made so there must be a compelling reason for them to be changed.
+* Changes to elaborator script compatibility.
+Elaborator Reflection is a feature powering some of the most important libraries in the ecosystem and breaking them breaks the entire ecosystem of libraries.
+Changes to Elaborator Reflection therefore requires careful coordination between PR author, and library maintainers.
 * Any fundamental changes to build tools, library structure, or CI workflow
 * Major refactorings (e.g. reorganisation of imports, mass renamings).
 These may be a good idea, but they are often merely a matter of taste, so please